 For us, sustainable research implies implementing the principle of ‘research with instead of research about’.
 A large proportion of the written artefacts we work on originate from Asia and Africa where we collaborate with colleagues and institutions to make sure that our projects contribute to the long-term promotion of local research and local cultural heritage institutions such as libraries and archives.
 This is also reflected in the fact that most of the students in our MA programme Manuscript Cultures and a large proportion of the doctoral students in our Graduate School come from Asia and Africa.
 This way, we train people who will bring their expertise to libraries and archives and strengthen university research.

-In our view, sustainable research implies ethical research.
+'Sustainable research implies ethical research and CSMC has developed basic rules of conduct for this purpose.
 This is of particular importance to us as many of our colleagues work in regions where they regularly encounter objects and collections that are in a problematic state of preservation or threatened by man-made or natural disasters.
 In these cases, carrying out protective or conservative measures prior to or during research is imperative.
 For this reason, we have established a unit specifically dedicated to Cultural Heritage that is focusing on implementing sustainable solutions.
-CSMC has already worked successfully with external partners such as the United Nations, the Arcadia Fund (London), Germany’s Federal Foreign Office, and Gerda Henkel Foundation to train local conservators who can then stabilise collections in the long term.
+CSMC has already worked successfully with external partners such as the United Nations, the Arcadia Fund (London), ALIPH Foundation (Geneva), Germany’s Federal Foreign Office, and Gerda Henkel Foundation to train local conservators who can then stabilise collections in the long term.

 At our Cluster, all decision-making will take into account the potential impact on the ecosystem and climate.*